SurveyMonkey/public_api_docs/includes/_collectors.md

 ##Collectors and Invite Messages

 Collectors allow you to collect survey responses with a link to your survey.
-Two `types` of collectors are available through the API: `weblink` and `email`.
-[Weblink collectors](http://help.surveymonkey.com/articles/en_US/kb/Web-Link-Collector) collectors give you a survey URL and [email invitation collectors](https://help.surveymonkey.com/articles/en_US/kb/Email-Invitation-Collector) send survey invite messages with a survey URL via the /messages endpoints.
+Three `types` of collectors are available through the API: `sms`, `weblink` and `email`.
+[Weblink collectors](http://help.surveymonkey.com/articles/en_US/kb/Web-Link-Collector) collectors give you a survey URL, [email invitation collectors](https://help.surveymonkey.com/articles/en_US/kb/Email-Invitation-Collector) and [sms invitation collectors](https://help.surveymonkey.com/articles/en_US/kb/Text-Message) send survey invite messages with a survey URL via the /messages endpoints.
 A variety of [collector options](http://help.surveymonkey.com/articles/en_US/kb/Collector-Options#List) are accepted as arguments to /surveys/{id}/collectors.
 Some collector options, for example, `is_branding_enabled=False` require a [SurveyMonkey paid plan]((https://www.surveymonkey.com/pricing/?ut_source=dev_portal&amp;ut_source2=docs)).

 <aside class="notice">Your email address needs to be <a href="https://help.surveymonkey.com/articles/en_US/kb/Sender-Email-Address">verified</a> in order to successfully send messages through our email invitation collector.
 You can <a href="">verify your address</a> in your SurveyMonkey account.</aside>